vocdoni/developer-portal/docs/protocol/data-schemes/vote.md

 ## Results

-Requests to the Results API will return an Array of number arrays, following the [Ballot Protocol](protocol/ballot).
+Requests to the Results API will return an Array of number arrays, following the [Ballot Protocol][ballot-protocol].
 They will contain a bi-dimensional array of integers, aggregating the values currently stored on the Vochain.

 The interpretation of these values is left to the Client apps, and is determined by the `results.aggregation` and `results.display` fields of the Election Metadata, listed above.

+[ballot-protocol]: /protocol/ballot-protocol